triggerslifestyleprevention

 How long after a stressful event can a migraine occur?

-Research suggests that stress-triggered migraines most commonly begin within 6–24 hours of a significant stressor, though the "let-down" effect can delay onset by up to 48 hours after the stressful period ends.
+Research suggests that stress-triggered migraines most commonly begin within 6 to 24 hours of a significant stressor, though the "let-down" effect can delay onset by up to 48 hours after the stressful period ends.

 Related Articles